Anthropic Shipped the Runtime. Who Ships the Governance?

 The velocity is real.
 So is the liability.

-Every action a Managed Agent takes --- every file it reads, every command it runs, every customer interaction it remembers --- is an action the deployer authorized.
-Under the Restatement (Third) of Agency, an agency relationship requires “one person” to “manifest assent to another person” --- and “person” means an entity with “legal capacity to possess rights and incur obligations.”3 AI has none of these attributes.
+Every action a Managed Agent takes---every file it reads, every command it runs, every customer interaction it remembers---is an action the deployer authorized.
+Under the Restatement (Third) of Agency, an agency relationship requires “one person” to “manifest assent to another person”---and “person” means an entity with “legal capacity to possess rights and incur obligations.”3 AI has none of these attributes.
 It is not a legal agent.
 It is a product the deployer configured and released into production.
 And the deployer who configured it without a governance framework is not operating in a regulatory gray area.
-The deployer is building a plaintiff’s case --- in a market where the EU AI Act’s high-risk deployer obligations take effect on August 2, 2026,4 California’s privacy risk assessment rules are live today,5 and three federal financial regulators have already imposed $187 million (Schwab), $920 million (JPMorgan), and $250,000 (Wealthfront) in penalties against algorithmic systems that map directly to agent-enabled transactions.6
+The deployer is building a plaintiff’s case---in a market where the EU AI Act’s high-risk deployer obligations have been deferred to December 2, 2027 under the Digital Omnibus,4 California’s privacy risk assessment rules are live today,5 and three federal financial regulators have already imposed $187 million (Schwab), $920 million (JPMorgan), and $250,000 (Wealthfront) in penalties against algorithmic systems that map directly to agent-enabled transactions.6

-This article applies the Know Your Agent (KYA) framework --- a five-pillar governance model for AI agent deployment --- to the specific product surface of Claude Managed Agents.
+This article applies the Know Your Agent (KYA) framework---a five-pillar governance model for AI agent deployment---to the specific product surface of Claude Managed Agents.
 Each pillar maps to a Managed Agents feature.
 Some features make the pillar easier to satisfy.
 Some make it harder.
-And one feature --- the persistent Memory tool --- creates a data-mapping challenge that most deployers have not yet considered.
+And one feature---the runtime’s stateful-by-design persistence, which stores conversation history and sandbox state server-side---creates a data-mapping challenge that most deployers have not yet considered.

 Key Takeaways

 - Managed Agents does not change the underlying law.
-It changes what you can no longer credibly claim you did not know was possible --- including sandboxed tool execution, persistent sessions, and cross-session memory.
+It changes what you can no longer credibly claim you did not know was possible---including sandboxed tool execution, persistent sessions, and server-side retention of conversation history and sandbox state.

 - Session persistence is a spoliation trap.
 If the only copy of your agent’s decision history lives in Anthropic’s containers, subject to Anthropic’s retention policies, you do not have a litigation-ready record under FRCP 37(e).

-- The Memory tool becomes a personal-data processing activity the moment the agent stores anything identifying a natural person --- and because the agent decides what to store, the deployer may not know when that threshold is crossed.
+- Server-side session state becomes a personal-data processing activity the moment the agent persists anything identifying a natural person---and because the agent decides what it writes to the sandbox and the event history, the deployer may not know when that threshold is crossed.

 - Kill switches are now API calls, not policy documents.
 EU AI Act Article 26(5) requires deployers of high-risk AI systems to suspend use when risks emerge.
 Managed Agents gives you the product primitive.
 The question is whether your organization has defined who makes that call and how fast.